 - “The Structure Isn’t the Holy Grail You’re Looking For,” by Lisa Cooper Ellison.
 This article is one of the best I’ve seen on how to choose what the memoir is about and how to build it.

-- The Elements of Playwriting: How to write Stageworthy Plays, Develop Your Theatre Sense, Create Theatrical Characters, Shape Plot and Dialogue, and Find the Resources to Get Your Play Produced, by Louis E. Catron – This book is a true nuts-and-bolts type of book, especially for the beginning playwright.
+- The Elements of Playwriting: How to Write Stageworthy Plays, Develop Your Theatre Sense, Create Theatrical Characters, Shape Plot and Dialogue, and Find the Resources to Get Your Play Produced, by Louis E. Catron – This book is a true nuts-and-bolts type of book, especially for the beginning playwright.

-- The Best American Short Plays – This book is produced every year, coming out in September along with all the other Best American books: Best American Short Stories, Best America Mysteries, Best American Essays, Best American Science and Nature Writing, Best American Travel Writing, and more.
+- The Best American Short Plays – This book is produced every year, coming out in September along with all the other Best American books: Best American Short Stories, Best American Mysteries, Best American Essays, Best American Science and Nature Writing, Best American Travel Writing, and more.
 A great book to see what’s current in playwriting and how published plays are formatted for this publisher.

 The Business of Writing